uloga/socialicons/README.md

 ```
 SVG FILES
 ---
-All of the svg files are included in svg folder, in case you want to make edit them in Illustrator or embed them into your project.
+All of the svg files are included in svg folder, in case you want to edit them in Illustrator or embed them into your project.

 Embeding SVG
 ---